van-richard/CodingNotes/_build/html/_sources/notebooks/00-quickstart/01terminal.md

 # Terminal, Shell, & Bash

-## Terminal

 :::{figure} https://raw.githubusercontent.com/van-richard/CodingNotes/main/_static/gif/terminal-header.gif
 ---
+figwidth: 75%
 align: center
 name: terminal-header
 ---

-Command line on MacOS :term:`terminal`, where, (1) :term:`echo` will return `"[`some text`]"` as an output, (2) :term:`echo` to output "2 + 2", the `|` (pipe) takes this as input for the next command, `bc -l` (calculator), (3) `echo` prints the variable, `$SHELL`, which points to the program `/bin/bash`, and (4) cowboy.
+Example of command line in the `terminal` application of MacOS.
+The line you are working on is noted with the `$`.
+The format of this line is: computer name, `;` , username, and then `$`. `Bash` commands are typed by line, and ran by hitting the `[enter]` key.where, (1) :term:`echo` will return `"[`some text`]"` as an output, (2) :term:`echo` to output "2 + 2", the `|` (pipe) takes this as input for the next command, `bc -l` (calculator), (3) `echo` prints the variable, `$SHELL`, which points to the program `/bin/bash`, and (4) cowboy.
 :::

-Example of the `terminal` on a Macbook ({numref}`terminal-header`).
-The line you are working on is noted with the `$`.
-The format of this line is: computer name, `;` , username, and then `$`. `Bash` commands are typed by line, and ran by hitting the `[enter]` key.

-**_Why do we start here?_**
+In this section, we'll delve into the basics of the terminal, its role, and why it's crucial in computational research.

+Approaches to "using" computer programs:
+  1) A common way makes use of a Graphical User Interface (GUI)
+    - Programs that use a mouse and keyboard with on-screen menus, buttons, sliders, etc.
+    - Relies on the user to click on-screen options for specific instructions
+  2) Alternatively, computer programs can be operated via the Command Line Interface (CLI)
+    - Uses text-based instructions, only requiring input from the keyboard
+    - Often used for computing many files or automating repetitive tasks.

+## Wtf is a Terminal?

+Terminal is a graphical-based application, providing access to the CLI
+  - This is preinstalled on MacOS as the `terminal` app
+  - Windows has variations called `Command Prompt` and `PowerShell`

-The command line is a tool that everyone uses in computational research.
+Using command line is a fundamental tool in computational research, offering advantages like:

-Some advantages:
-  * More control in running applications
+  - More control in running applications
-  * Faster management across operating systems (OS)
+  - Faster management across operating systems (OS)
-  * Ability to automate repetitive tasks (scripting)
+  - Ability to automate repetitive tasks (scripting)

-Not to mention, many data analysis tools and computing servers requires proficiency with command line.
-* For example,
-  * Accessing the supercomputer
-  * Managing files remotely/locally
-  * Port forwarding

-Yes, there is a steep learning curve.
-This will be confusing.
-A little irritating.
-And probably involve some tears.

-BUT, once you get the hang of it, you'll find yourself running the same few commands over and over again!

-### Terminal is just 90% Keyboard

-Graphical Interfaces
-  * Most people are familiar with programs that require a mouse and keyboard to interact through visible (on-screen) menus, buttons, sliders, etc.
-  * These rely on the `Graphical User Interfaces (GUI)` to complete specific instructions like copying, deleting, or renaming

-Alternatively,
-  * Other programs operating with a {term}`Command Line Interface (CLI)`
-  * Only require input from a keyboard
-   * Instructions are typed to perform the tasks
-   * Often for computing a large number of files, or automating repetitive tasks

-The CLI can be accessed via {term}`terminal` app.
-  * Pre-installed on many computers
-  * Text-based graphical interface

-### Terminal App
+### Example: Opening the Terminal App

 You can find the terminal by: